 (first posted 6/6/2014, amended 8 May 2020) Today is the 75th anniversary of the end of the Second World War in Europe, known as VE Day in the UK.
 We will be marking the day, though not quite as had been planned, obviously.
 This post was originally published for the 70th anniversary of D Day but can also help mark VE Day.

-Today is the 70th anniversary of the Normandy landings, better known as D-Day or Operation Overlord, that were the initial phase of the final liberation of Europe from Nazi occupation.
-You are no doubt familiar with the subsequent progressive liberation of France, Holland, Belgium and Denmark, as well as the liberation of Italy, and of eastern Europe by the Russian forces, from the eastern front.
+The Normandy landings, better known as D-Day or Operation Overlord, that were the initial phase of the final liberation of Europe from Nazi occupation.
+You are no doubt familiar with the subsequent progressive liberation of France, Holland, Belgium and Denmark, as well as the liberation of Italy, and of eastern Europe by the Russian forces, from the eastern front, and ultimately VE Day.
 Unconditionally, the bravery and courage of the men and women involved is to respected and remembered, as are their fallen colleagues and the civilian casualties.